cdcasey/theatrical-ui/README.md

 I had initially chosen a JQuery-based plugin called [FullCalendar](https://fullcalendar.io/) for the calendar functionality.
 However, once I tried adding the calendar to the React component that was to contain it, it did not render.
 I learned the hard way that DOM-manipulation libraries do not play well with virtual DOM frameworks.
 I found a tutorial that said to put the JQuery code that calls FullCalendr in the componentDidMount method, but that didn't work either.
 In the end I foundd on a React-based calendar that shows up, but is not as full-featured as FullCalendar.
 This is a feature with which I will continue to experiment.
 If I can't find a satisfactory 3rd-party solution, I will create my own calendar.

 I also noticed that there's a JQuery-based navigaton toggler in the Bootstrap template that doesn't work.
 I commented it out for the time being.

+React

+Then of course there was the challenge of learning to use React itself.
+I think using React has two main challenges:
+* Deciding which pieces of the UI become a component
+* Deciding what information needs to live in state in the various components

+It's possible that this app is complicated enough to need something like the Context API or even Redux, but for now state and props in the various components works fine.